muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataintegration/index.md

 ##### Security Settings

-A secure connection can be configured with the authentification settings in the `hive-site.xml` , `spark-defaults.conf` and `dataintegration.conf` files.
+A secure connection can be configured with the authentication settings in the `hive-site.xml` , `spark-defaults.conf` and `dataintegration.conf` files.

 If Hive support is disabled ( `enableHiveSupport = false` ) or if the property `hive.server2.authentication` has the value `None` security can be disabled.